By Kim Soko Schaefer

 So why does it breed so much fear in us?
 And more importantly, how the hell can we move on from it?

-I wanted to launch this new business with an article that epitomized my journey to get here, to realize this dream of mine.
+I wanted to launch this project with an article that epitomized my journey to get here, to realize this dream of mine.
 And when I thought about what that story might be, I kept coming back to the biggest battle I’ve ever fought in my life: the war on fear.

 I was a fearless child.
 I also lived without challenge, without hardship, without the opportunity to experience failure.
 As a kid I was outgoing and cute.
 I made friends easily.
 I was smart, school was easy for me.
 Even college was a breeze.